andrewufrank/daino/docs/site/dough/Blog/postwk.md

-  An example post.  postwk but in blog - not in SubBlog with some additional text which is always changed and more and more but not rebaked? and some
+  An example post.  postwk but in blog - not in SubBlog with some additional text which is always changed

+addition